lukehuang/finnmath/README.md

 ## Thanks to
 * Oracle for the JVM, Java and OpenJDK
-* JetBrains for IntelliJ IDEA Community Edition
+* JetBrains for Kotlin and IntelliJ IDEA Community Edition
 * Eric Obermühlner for big-math
 * Google for Guava and Error Prone
 * the Apache Software Foundation for Maven, Commons Lang, Commons Math and the Apache License
 * QOS.ch for SLF4J
 * Joel Costigliola for AssertJ
 * the JUnit team for JUnit
+* WillowTree for assertk
 * Linus Torvalds for Git
 * the developers of Checkstyle
 * the developers of SpotBugs